-Lending firms can earn from the interest charged on the amounts that people have borrowed.
-There are some markets that haven’t met the requirements so as to qualify for loans, lenders award loans to borrowers who have some credit impairments such as little or no credit history and low credit scores.
+Lenders make money from the interest earned on the amounts loaned.
+As some of the potential markets may not meet the requirements so as to qualify for loans, lenders award loans to borrowers who have some credit impairments such as little or no credit history and low credit scores.
 This designation is called subprime.
 The term ‘subprime delinquency’ is not new in the financial world.
 The definition of the delinquency rate is the percentage of subprime loans which are delinquent after 60 days or more.

 In late 2006 to early 2007, there were signs of the subprime mortgage crisis.
 However, in 2016, it is clear that subprime delinquency on the rise.
 It was confirmed by Goldman Sachs that subprime loans have led to the collapse of auto sales and that it was a result of people taking out loans on their cars and losing money in the markets, reducing their ability to buy new cars.

 Subprime loans came about so as to cater to the market which needed funds, but did not qualify the criteria.
 Therefore, the lenders became more lenient with their standards, such as setting lower FICO scores, so as to award more loans.
 With this, the rate of delinquency increased over the years.
 Borrowers were also encouraged to take up auto loans and then put the funds in the stock market during the peak times.

 A large number of the borrowers who took auto loans failed to pay.
 This trend has been on the rise and it is reflected by the losses made by the top participants of subprime lending.
 As of the third quarter of 2014, the following were the top category of participants: financial institution such as credit unions, captive, and banks.